samWighton/samWighton.github.io/README.md

 # Sam Wighton

-Sam Wighton is a programmer with skills focused on system programming and machine learning
+Sam Wighton is a programmer with skills focused on system programming and machine learning.

 [Professional Career](/#professional-career) |
 [Hobbies](/#hobbies) |